-892 Advanced Sculpture (Independent Study) - Senior (elective) - 1 credit/full year
+892 Advanced Sculpture 1 (Independent Study) - Senior (elective) - .5 credit/semester

 This independent study is offered to seniors who have completed Sculpture 1 and 2.
 Students will investigate traditional materials and processes to expand their understanding of three-dimensional forms.
 Exploration of new methods and materials will help students enhance a personal response to their work.
 This independent study is coordinated with the instructor.